Automattic/gravatar-enhanced/readme.txt

 * Add a Gravatar invitation link to the Profile block
 * Fix support for Author in templates for Profile block.
 * Upgrade the `@gravatar-com/hovercards` package to v0.11.0
+* Upgrade the tested up version to 6.8

 = 0.10.0 =
 * Add Gravatar Quick Editor to comment form